AdamShmanske/Analyzing-Social-Mobility-in-Baltimore-and-Washington-DC/README.md

 - Q1 Percentage is 17.7%
 - Q3 Percentage is 26.5%
 - The median is 22.6%

-### Summary on Baltimore vs DC Percentage
-DC and Baltimore are fairly similar in terms of percentage of residents that stay in their communiting zones as adults.
-The only noticeable difference between the two boxplots is the Q3 in DC is about 27% while Q3 in Baltimore is about 24%.
-Reasons for why a higher percentage of people may choose to stay in DC versus Baltimore is because better living conditions in DC compared to Baltimore makes staying in the city more attractive.
-In addition, there may be better opportunities in DC than Baltimore, further incentivizing residents to stay in the city.

 ## Project Directions
 A step by step description of the code needed to complete this project can be found [here](https://colab.research.google.com/drive/1eCiJZyu8E-9K_7lrFo50r6eRZxm5udtH#scrollTo=xb1ebKmGSEZH).
 This allows replication of this project so that others can clean these same data sources and perform their own analysis on social mobility in these two cities.